 I packed my bags once again, but this time, I didn’t try to go to some far away land to “help” anyone.
 I backpacked around Asia, and I did it for me.
 I needed time to recover.
 Time to recoup my hope in humanity and shrink the disillusioned lump in my heart.

 So I set off on a 2-month journey around 8 countries, without a plan or a large bank account.
 I remembered what it means to travel with an open-mind and a curious heart.
 I allowed myself to take in the lessons the world had to offer, and I soaked up what the locals and other backpackers could teach me.
 In short, I re-found my peace and even picked up some newfound zen along the way.

 I recalled my inspiration for getting into aid work in the first place, and I realized I needed a new approach.
 That’s where the revelation came in.

 There is no cookie-cutter way to help people or make a positive difference.
 I needed to re-evaluate what I am good at, and what makes me happy.

-Like many other millennials, I aim to try using the tools fresh to my generation of dreamers, with internet and technology at our fingertips.
-I want to harness the powerful combination of storytelling, social media, and optimism.
+Like many other millennials, I aim to use the tools fresh to my generation of dreamers.
+With internet and technology at our fingertips, I want to harness the powerful combination of storytelling, social media, and optimism.

 I want to inspire other millennials to travel with a purpose, by documenting my adventures and volunteering along the way.

 In order to accomplish all of that, you will soon find me living in a van full-time and traveling the United States to visit all 59 National Parks.

 I will be making videos, sharing pictures and stories along the way.
 My hope is that: in doing so, I will promote human rights and conservation through ecotourism and voluntourism.